bibblio/related-content-module/README.md

 #### `'hidden'` _(optional)_
 Allows you to perform a full integration without visually displaying the module.
 This is useful for testing and during initial auto-ingestion, before items have been indexed for the first time.
 Entering `Bibblio.showModules();` in the developer console will show all hidden modules on the page.
 Default is `false`.

+#### `'offset'` _(optional)_
+Allows you to offset the recommendations list before rendering, thereby skipping a specified number of items.
+This is useful if you'd like to put multiple modules using the same recommendation type on the page without displaying duplicate items.
+Simply offset the second module by the number of items displayed in the first.
+The supplied value must be an integer between 1 and 14.

 #### `'queryStringParams'` _(optional)_
 Allows you to append additional query string params to the target url of recommended items.
 This is particularly useful for specifying analytics params such as _utm_source_.
 The value should be a JavaScript object.
 Each property will be added as a param to the url. e.g. `{ "utm_source" : "BibblioRCM", "utm_campaign" : "SiteFooter" }` would append `utm_source=BibblioRCM&utm_campaign=SiteFooter` to the url query string of all recommended items.